-One of the first computer science programs started at Purdue University, but WFIU’s home of Indiana University had a unique introduction to computer science – it would be offered by a composer gaining recognition in Europe for his mathematical approach to music composition.
+While the Department of Computer Science at Indiana University wouldn't take shape until 1971, many researchers were already experimenting with computers, even at the Jacob's School of Music.
+In 1967, a theory course in computer-based music would be offered by a composer gaining recognition in Europe for his mathematical approach to music composition.
 Iannis Xenakis came to IU in the fall of 1967, setting up camp in Jacobs’ music addition building, with the mission to install a computer system for making digital music without having to know how to read or write in musical notation.

 After choosing a waveform, you could then use a larger electronic tablet – one that looks more like an architect’s easel – to begin drawing the layout of your composition.
-The X-axis represents time, so your composition would begin on the left and ended on the right, while the Y-axis represents pitch.
-If you wanted to draw a parabola for example, you would get a sound that is constantly bending its pitch in a direction - a musical tool known as the glissando - that is very characteristic of Xenakis’ style.
+The X-axis represents time, so your composition starts on the left and ends on the right, while the Y-axis represents a waveform’s pitch.
+If you wanted to draw a parabola for example, you would get a sound that is constantly bending its pitch in a given direction - a musical tool known as a glissando, one that is very characteristic of Xenakis’ style.
 You could also just scribble all over and get some very interesting, albeit chaotic sounds.
 In addition, you could apply different algorithms to the composition as a whole, reversing it, inverting it, and so on.

-While the UPIC would not be completed at Indiana University, it did eventually take shape in 1977 in Issy les Moulineaux, Paris, France and would go on to influence electronic musicians like Aphex Twin and Autechre.
-You can even download an open-source version of the program for free!
+Though the UPIC would not be completed at Indiana University, it did eventually take shape in 1977 in Issy les Moulineaux, Paris, France.
 But that wasn’t the end of the story for IU’s computer music program - Xenakis’ Center for Automated and Computerized Music at IU would continue and eventually evolve into the Center for Electronic and Computer Music that we know today, comprising two recording studios and state of the art technology in the Music Arts Center, just right next door to where it all started.

-In the video below, a realized composition made entirely on the UPIC:
+In the video below, a composition made entirely on the UPIC:

 For more about the science of sound, computers, and synthesizers, check out some of our other episodes: